-I didn’t check my banker’s lending limit.
+3. I didn’t check my banker’s lending limit

-You may have already had a banker.
-And, as your company grew, bigger projects may have necessitated more financial support.
+You may have already had a lending relationship with your existing banker.
+And, as your company grows, bigger projects may necessitate more financial support.
 Unfortunately, most banks have a cap on financing limits, and SMEs may find that applications to their existing bankers are rejected due to the maximum limits imposed.

-I didn’t really understand my financials.
+4. I didn’t really understand my financials

 Most business owners are so immersed in the day-to-day operations of their companies that the accounting books are left under the supervision of others (or, worse, to gather dust in a filing cabinet).
 Banks often place heavy emphasis on a company’s financial report during the credit assessment, and poor financial figures usually lead to a number of rejections.

 Some key figures most banks would look out for in your financial statement includes profitability, gross margins, debt servicing ratio, equity net worth and gearing ratios.

 For smaller businesses who outsource their financial reporting to external accountants, it’s advisable to sit down with your accountant at least twice a year to review the financial figures of your business.

 5. Business is newly incorporated and young